Āryatārā Atiyoga

 Any beings will be liberated if the shadow of the great jewel celestial palace mandala is cast upon, or dust falls from it onto them.

-demons with this prayer.
-Any being who sees, recites, hears, touches,
+subdues demons through this prayer.
+Any being who sees, recites,

-or wears this victorious prayer will purify their negative karmas
+hears, touches, or wears this victorious prayer purifies their

 - संस्कृतम्-Sanskrit